uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 Roles section
 =============

-The roles section in an UBOS Manifest defines how the app or accessory needs to be installed and related information.
+The roles section in an UBOS Manifest defines how the app or accessory needs to be deployed and related information.
 For example, the roles section defines:

 * which files or directories need to be created in the file system;